 It's a harsh reality to grasp, but some of the world’s favorite brands use toxic, life threatening chemicals that somehow have been approved for general consumption.

 As conscious consumers, it is your right to know what these chemicals are and where to look for them.
 And how to spot them, as, while products may have their ingredients shown, there are many different names that chemicals may be listed as.

-You'll want to check your home for these ingredients and do your best to eliminate them!
+You'll want to check your home for these ingredients and do your best to eliminate them from your home!

 Phthalates are plasticizers that allow for plastic products to be more flexible and durable.
 When your skin comes in constant contact with these plastics the phthalates begin to absorb into your pores.

 Hair & body brands use phthalates to make fragrances last longer and for your skin to absorb substances quicker.

 When you use products that contain phthalates you may be opening yourself up to potentialhealth complications.

 “The animal studies suggest there is a potential for the phthalates to impact birth outcomes, including gestational age and birthweight, fertility (lower sperm production), and anatomical abnormalities related to the male genitalia.” - DR. MAIDA GALVEZ, PEDIATRICIAN.

 Common Products That Contain Phthalates: